Stop the

-In March 2024, the Minneapolis Park and Recreation Board unanimously voted down the Hennepin County plan to build a paved bikeway through the garden.
+In March 2024, after years of community organizing and advocacy, the Minneapolis Park and Recreation Board unanimously voted down the Hennepin County plan to build a paved bikeway through the garden.
 This victory for the community was possible because of the advocacy of thousands of supporters and a coalition of schools, bicycling, environmental, faith-based, gardening and pollinator groups.

 Unfortunately, in the leadup to that vote, the County did soil testing that found contaminants in isolated areas.
-Due to changes in MPCA guidelines, gardeners were informed that the soil must be remediated.
-Once the remediation is complete, Soo Line will be reborn as a cherished green space and community hub for decades to come.
+Due to changes in Minnesota Pollution Control Agency (MPCA) guidelines, the community was informed that the soil must be remediated.
+With a temporary plan completed in 2025, the garden has been reborn with raised beds avoiding the contaminated soil.

-(In 2001, the U.S. EPA did a complete brownfield assessment at Soo Line.
-It found diesel fuel residues at 3-4 feet of depth due to former industrial use, but a topsoil relatively free of contaminants; the MPCA determined that the site was safe for gardening in the “near-surface” soil, and that disruption of underlying soil had to be avoided.
+(In 2001, the U.S. Environmental Protection Agency did a complete brownfield assessment at Soo Line.
+It found diesel fuel residues at 3-4 feet of depth due to former industrial use, but a topsoil relatively free of contaminants; the MPCA later determined that the site was safe for gardening in the “near-surface” soil, and that disruption of underlying soil had to be avoided.
 Since then, MPCA guidelines have changed.)

-Soo Line Community Garden faced its biggest threat in years.
+Background: Soo Line Community Garden faced its biggest threat in years

-In 2021, Hennepin County proposed building a 12-foot bikeway (8 feet paved & 4 feet of un-plantable turf grass buffer) through the heart of Soo Line Community Garden.
-The project would have unearthed contaminated soil, destroyed valuable greenspace, eliminated pollinator habitats, eliminated all central gathering spaces, removed over 25% of plots, created unsafe situations and forever changed this treasured urban garden and park.
+In 2021, years after the neighborhood successfully defeated Hennepin County’s plans to sell the garden to developers, the County proposed building a 12-foot bikeway (8 feet paved & 4 feet of un-plantable turf grass buffer) through the heart of Soo Line Garden.
+The project, cutting through the garden from both sides and through the middle, would have unearthed contaminated soil, destroyed valuable greenspace, eliminated pollinator habitats, eliminated all central gathering spaces, removed over 25% of plots, created unsafe situations and forever changed this treasured urban garden and park.
+The County falsely claimed only 5% of the garden would be impacted and that the trail was smaller than existing woodchipped paths.

 The organizations below signed on against Hennepin County’s paved bikeway through the garden.
 We also gathered over 1,700 signatures asking to save the garden.